boskodjokic/TypeqastAssignment/README.md

 Data is loaded at startup from bootstrap loader class.
 Also, CircleCI config file is added so after every commit, tests are run and checked.

+API calls can be tested with Postman or via Swagger.
+Address for client controller is http://localhost:8080/api/v1/clients Address for reading controller is http://localhost:8080/api/v1/readings

+Detailed methods and requirements are in Swagger documentation.

 ### Building the application

 Navigate to the folder of the project and first run in terminal: